With our independent agency, you can compare South Carolina Medicare supplement insurance plans direct from several

-This is why we help our clients shop carefully during their 6 month open enrollment window.
+This is why we help our clients shop carefully during their 6 month open enrollment window – whenever it may occur.
 Some insurance companies have better reputations than others when it comes to rate increases & renewal history.
-It’s important to try and find a reliable company with a good reasonable renewal rates at onset – not just the cheapest.
+It’s important to find a reliable company with a good reasonable renewal rates at onset – not just the overall cheapest insurance policy.